The forests of the United States provide wood products that play substantial environmental and economic roles in the U.S. green building movement.

 Over 90 percent of American-grown timber comes from private forests.
-The use of sustainably-produced, domestically-grown wood products also helps maintain the manufacturing base in many local economies, which in turns helps keep our private forests from being converted to other non-forest uses.
+The use of sustainably-produced, domestically-grown wood products also helps maintain the manufacturing base in many local economies, which in turns helps keep our private forests as forests and from being converted to other non-forest uses.